Randika97/Krish-training/cch_missing-number/README.md

  <p>
    - Cannot use function such as sort,find,contains <br>
    - Should follow n+1 pattern
+ Bugs :
+   - Application can not use to find two missing numbers of the sequence
+   - Application can not determine whether missing number is start or the end
  <p>
 <h4 align="center">Screenshot of an example</h4>
 <!-- image -->